2 years ago

 He added that however big a EUR 21m contract may seem, “this is just an approximate volume of total estimated purchases over the next several years.
 I think the real allocated volume will be [much] lower.”

 The entire volume will likely be awarded to domestic Lithuanian LSPs.

 The contracting authority for the EUR 21m tender is CPO LT or Centrinė perkančioji organizacija; literally, the Central Contracting Authority of Lithuania.
-Its eponymous web platform, CPO.LT, was envisioned as an “electronic catalogue available to the public and private sectors to arrange and manage their orders of products, services and works online”; basically, a one-stop e-procurement shop.
+The eponymous agency behind the web platform, CPO.LT, envisioned it to be an “electronic catalogue available to the public and private sectors to arrange and manage their orders of products, services and works online”; basically, a one-stop e-procurement shop.

 But Lithuania has, apparently, more than a single one-stop shop for LSPs looking to land public sector contracts.